mfem/mfem/CONTRIBUTING.md

     change the code by default.

 - Code specifics
-  - All new classes, methods and functions have Doxygen-style documentation in source comments.
+  - All new public classes, methods and functions have Doxygen-style documentation in source comments.
+  - All new private classes, methods and functions have documentation in source comments (Doxygen-style is optional).
   - Consistent code styling is enforced with `make style` in the top-level directory.
 This requires [Artistic Style](http://astyle.sourceforge.net) (we specifically use version 2.05.1).
 See also the file `config/mfem.astylerc`.